-Description Initializes an Encina transaction log, mirrored by one physical volume are file-spec restart and file-spec restart.bak, respectively.
+Initializes an Encina transaction log, mirrored by one physical volume logVol physicalVol1, and backed up by the file/raw disk file-spec.

 The command also creates restart and backup files.
-You can explicitly name these files; otherwise, the default restart file and backup restart file names backup-file no backup restart file is specified, the default path is
+You can explicitly name these files; otherwise, the default restart file and backup restart file names are file-spec_restart and file-spec_restart.bak, respectively.

+-restart

--restart Specifies the restart file name.
+Specifies the restart file name.